 Eric joined Watsi on April 3rd, 2015.
 Six years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,500 miles to support Lucy, a 31-year-old preschool teacher from Kenya, to fund a debridement and skin graft procedure.
+Eric's most recent donation traveled 8,600 miles to support Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.

 Eric has funded healthcare for 84 patients in 11 countries.